garrandall/popular-music-data/tracks/nights-frank-ocean.md

 Signal comin' in and out
 Hope you're doin' well, bruh
 Everybody needs you, everybody needs you
-Oooh, nani nani
+Oh, nani nani
 This feel like a quaalude
 No sleep in my body
 Ain't no bitch in my body

-New beginnin's, ahh
+New beginnin's, ah
 New beginnin's, wake up akh
 The sun's goin' down
 Time to start your day, bruh